-The sunflower genus has divided into various sections.
+The sumflower genus has divided into various sections.
 One section of the genus evolved with a pattern similar to rye's pattern.
 Another section of the genus evolved in a pattern closer to wheat.
-The domestic sunflower will cross, with some difficulty, with either section.
+The domestic sumflower will cross, with some difficulty, with either section.
 We are working with both sections until we become more familiar with them, but we expect to drop one eventually.
-However, we're no longer sure that it will be either necessary or desirable to use genes from the domestic sunflower.
-The perennial sunflower species may have all the genes we need for domestication.
+However, we're no longer sure that it will be either necessary or desirable to use genes from the domestic sumflower.
+The perennial sumflower species may have all the genes we need for domestication.